Jingning-Zhang/Jingning-Zhang.github.io/_pages/research.md

 Advised by Dr. Yuanyuan Tang and Dr. Yongming Qu at Eli Lilly and Company, June 2022 -- Aug.
 2022

 - In the framework of mixed-effects model (MM), I proposed a statistics to summarize the population-level treatment effect, e.g., change from baseline, and proposed an estimator for it.
 The estimator is constructed by integrating out the random effects, and therefore is comparable for MM with different distribution assumptions.
-- Derived the non-normal asymptotic distribution of the proposed estimator, proved its unbiasedness and consistency, and proposed an approach to build confidence interval for the proposed statistics.
+- Derived the non-normal asymptotic distribution of the proposed estimator, proved its unbiasedness and consistency, and proposed an approach to building confidence interval for the proposed statistics.
 - In simulation and real data analyses, using the proposed estimator, we have shown that for modeling skewed data, MM with beta assumption has higher power than MM with normal assumption applied to log-transformed data.